Colleen Cameron is committed to the safest medication practices at Grand River Hospital.

 So she knows a few good questions can make all the difference for patients and families.

-Colleen has been a pharmacist for 19 years, 15 of them at Grand River Hospital.
+Colleen has been a pharmacist for two decades, having spent the majority of her career at Grand River Hospital.
 She currently works in the medicine and stroke programs, but she also has experience in critical care and on a family health team.

 Her key area of expertise is medication reconciliation, helping patients transition into and out of hospital safely with regard to medications.